krispad/Machine_Learning/README.md

 # Machine_Learning
-Code for Machine Learning Algorithms
-A gradient boosting algorithm - AdaBoost with a binary response variable
+A gradient boosting algorithm (AdaBoost) with a binary response variable